Laura: Self-driving public transportation. Prototype II.

 Greetings

-I have especially elaborated on my tasks —after all, it is my portfolio, right? cool—, but the results are obviously the fruit of a common effort of the whole team.
+I have especially elaborated on my tasks —after all, it is my portfolio, right? —, but the results are obviously the fruit of a common effort of the whole team.
 Special greetings and thanks go to all the CVG members that participated in the project: José Luis Sánchez López, David Galindo, Miguel A. Olivares Méndez and Pascual Campoy.
 Greetings also go to Antonio Sanz Gil, Marta Robles and all other collaborators from Siemens and INSIA that made it possible.